MobilityData/gbfs/gbfs.md

 * Do not provide information whose primary purpose is historical

 The specification supports real-time travel advice in GBFS-consuming applications.

-## Version Endpoints

-The version of the GBFS specification to which a feed conforms is declared in the `version` field in all files.
-See [Output Format](#output-format).<br />

-GBFS Best Practice defines that:<br />

-_GBFS producers_ SHOULD provide endpoints that conform to both the current specification long term support (LTS) branch as well as the latest release branch within at least 3 months of a new spec _MAJOR_ or _MINOR_ version release.
-It is not necessary to support more than one _MINOR_ release of the same _MAJOR_ release group because _MINOR_ releases are backwards-compatible.
-See [specification versioning](https://github.com/NABSA/gbfs/blob/master/README.md#specification-versioning)<br />

-_GBFS consumers_ SHOULD, at a minimum, support the current LTS branch.
-It is highly RECOMMENDED that GBFS consumers support later releases.<br />

-Default GBFS feed URLs, e.g. `https://www.example.com/data/gbfs.json` or `https://www.example.com/data/fr/system_information.json` MUST direct consumers to the feed that conforms to the current LTS documentation branch.

 ## Term Definitions